 Before the referees accept or decline an invitation to review, they must consider the following questions: (i) Does the article match their areas of expertise?
-Only accept if they feel that they can provide a high quality review, (ii) Do they have a potential conflict of interest?
-They must disclose this to the editor when they respond, (iii) Do they have time?
-Reviewing can be a lot of work – before they commit, make sure that they can meet the deadline, (iv) Finally: the reviewers must be experts in the peer review process.
+Only accept if they feel that they can provide a high-quality review, (ii) Do they have a potential conflict of interest?
+When they respond, they must disclose this to the editor (iii) Do they have time?
+Reviewing can be a lot of work – before they commit, make sure that they can meet the deadline, (iv) Finally: the reviewers must be experts in the peer-review process.

 - Before review

 If one accepts, he/she must treat the materials one receives as confidential documents.
-This means that they can’t share them with anyone without prior authorization from the editor.
+This means that they cannot share them with anyone without prior authorization from the editor.
 Since peer review is confidential, they also must not share information about the review with anyone without permission from the editors and authors.
-First they read the article and then take a break from it, giving them time to think.
+First, they read the article and then take a break from it, giving them time to think.
 Consider the article from their own perspective.
-When they sit down to write the review, make sure they know what the journal is looking for, and have a copy of any specific reviewing criteria they need to consider.
+When they write the review, make sure they know what the journal is looking for, and have a copy of any specific reviewing criteria they need to consider.

 - The review report

 The review will help the editor decide whether or not to publish the article.
 Giving the overall opinion and general observations of the article is essential.
-The comments should be courteous and constructive, and should not include any personal remarks or personal details including reveiwers' name.
+The comments should be courteous and constructive and should not include any personal remarks or personal details, including the reviewers’ names.
 Providing insight into any deficiencies is important.
-They should explain and support their judgement so that both editors and authors are able to fully understand the reasoning behind their comments.
+They should explain and support their judgement so that both editors and authors can fully understand the reasoning behind their comments.
 They should indicate whether their comments are their own opinion or are reflected by the data.